royal-road/email-scribe/README.md

 ## ISSUES TO SOLVE

 - Remove all Stampready data-attributes from the final HTML because they're not valid html attributes and might cause issues.
 (Same for singleline, multiline tags)
-- Header BG-color stops working if a new Header-BG is provided.
+- Header-BG-color stops working if a new Header-BG is provided.

+### Next set of features 26th Aug
+- [] Create a save/load system, possibly even generate preview thumbnails
+-

 # Deprecated